 The chicken breast, however, won the Italian taste test for me.
 All the flavors blended into a experience that had me shouting . . . bellamissio!

 Chef Andy joined us and we had a good discussion about the Gainesville food world from the perspective of food people living the business of creating epicurean wonders.
-(I'm talking about Andy and Jules talking shop, not me.)
-Jule's mother must have not explained the 'don't play with your food' rule to her because she visually displayed her idea of a perfect cucumber sandwich to us with her leftovers.
+My lunch partner's mother must have not explained the 'don't play with your food' rule to her because she visually displayed her idea of a perfect cucumber sandwich to us with her leftovers.

 I might have talked Chef Andy into gracing the pages of the GLOB with a story from time to time about how his impression of the Gainesville food scene.
 That would be a plus for the GLOB, and GLOBers.

 This was an excellent lunch.
 The food was excellently prepared.
 Amelia's house sauce and bread basket were a most excellent accompaniment to some very well done Italian lunch entrees.